Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Generalized finite games in Banach spaces

 If $\B{X}_i(x_\mt) = O_i$ for all $x_\mt \in X_\mt$ and all $i \in I$, then a GNEP reduces to a so called Nash equilibrium problem (NEP) as dependence on $x_{-i}$ only occurs in the objectives, but not the constraints.

 For future reference, we denote by $\C{D}_i$ the \emph{domain} of the map $\B{X}_i$, i.e.,

-The simplest situation in which generalized games appear is when a constraint is \emph{shared} among players.
+As a first example, the simplest situation in which generalized games appear is when a constraint is \emph{shared} among players.
 This is the case when, for example, a \textit{regulatory} individual or agency determines that the strategy bundle $x$ must belong to a certain \emph{closed} set $\C{C} \subset X.$ This leads to non-constant constraint maps